Zefinder/CPU_Project/README.md

 All opcodes marked with \*\* are unofficial opcodes.
 They are opcodes that uses a combination of existing functionnality to do something that was not meant for because of clock cycles configuration.
 Most of them must be followed by a NOPs to be working normally.
 They exist because of the conception of the CPU allows it.

 WHERE `LDR`???
 Well some MOV are mistakes for now...
-And for now can't do something like `MOV R0 R1`...

 If you think that we are missing of ALU operations, I totally agree!
 We could at least these few ones `ASL`, `ASR`, `LSL`, `LSR`, `ROR`, `ROL`